HarrisonTheG/T11ASP.NetProject/README.md

+# Shopping Cart project
-# Shopping Cart project built using .Net Core MVC (with Entity Framework Core) as web application server, MS SQL as backend database server and HTML/CSS/Javascript(AJAX) as frontend web page design.
+Shopping Cart project built using .Net Core MVC (with Entity Framework Core) as web application server, MS SQL as backend database server and HTML/CSS/Javascript(AJAX) as frontend web page design.

 Summary of Features:
 1. Login and register page with validation